AdobeDocs/app-builder/src/pages/get_started/app_builder_get_started/set_up.md

 import NPMBadge from '../../components/NPMBadge.js'

-# Set up Access, Environment, and Tools
+# Set Up Access, Environment, and Tools

 Here you'll learn what systems you need to access, how to access them, and how to configure your local environment.